xrysamuel/CS2303-FileSystem/doc/Report.md

 utils/client.c(52): Broken pipe
 ```

+Another consideration for improving program robustness is the frequent occurrence of buffer overflow in C programming, which refers to accessing a buffer beyond its capacity limits.
+Therefore, when designing internal interfaces of the project, it is essential to pass both the buffer pointer and parameters indicating the buffer size and capacity.
+Furthermore, we always use the safer versions of C library functions, such as `strncmp`, `snprintf`, and others, whenever possible.
+In cases where a safe version is not available, we implement our own solutions, such as `sscanf`.

 ## Appendix

-### A.1 Interfaces
+### A.1 Internal Interfaces

-All interfaces concerning socket communication are listed as follow:
+Interfaces concerning socket communication are listed as follow:
 ```c
 // socket
 int create_socket();